 Are you looking for a fun way to review the Easter story with your kids?
-Our family loves legos, and they are such a great learning tool as well.
-Our Jesse Tree Lego Challenge was such a hit this year that we decided to do another challenge leading up to Resurrection Sunday!
-I know you’ll enjoy the Easter Story Lego Challenge as much as we do!
+Our family loves building with bricks, and it is such a great learning tool as well.
+Our Jesse Tree Brick Challenge was such a hit this year that we decided to do another challenge leading up to Resurrection Sunday!
+I know you’ll enjoy the Easter Story Brick Challenge as much as we do!

-*** The Easter Lego Challenge has now been updated!
+*** The Easter Story Brick Challenge has now been updated!
 There are now pages for coloring, drawing/journaling, copywork, and build example photos! ***

-- The Easter Story LEGO Challenge officially starts the Sunday before Easter (8 days total) but you can start anytime
+- The Easter Story Brick Challenge officially starts the Sunday before Easter (8 days total) but you can start anytime

 - Read the scripture for the day (ESV)